AdobeDocs/dynamic-media-classic.en/help/using/linking-mixed-media-set-web.md

 ---
 # Link a Mixed Media Set to a web page{#linking-a-mixed-media-set-to-a-web-page}

-After you publish a Mixed Media Set, you can obtain its URL for use in your web site or application.
+After you publish a Mixed Media Set, you can obtain its associated URL for use in your web site or application.
 Then you can deploy the URL as necessary so users can view the Mixed Media Set on your web site or application.

 ## Obtain a Mixed Media Set URL {#obtain-a-mixed-media-set-url}